zombye/spectrum/README.md

 # Spectrum

-Spectrum is a Minecraft: Java Edition shaderpack, and is currently in early alpha.
+Spectrum is a Minecraft: Java Edition shaderpack, and is currently in alpha.
 It aims to provide a "natural" look and feel.

-Expect a lot of bugs.

 ## Requirements

-I try to keep Spectrum compatible with most hardware, and as far as I know there are no particular hardware requirements.

-* Optifine 1.12.1 HD U C7 pre (or newer)
+* Optifine 1.12.2 HD U C7 pre (or newer)

 ## Installation